 Iraq War WMD Intelligence Wrong: Former Australian PM

-(MENAFN- IANS) Canberra, Jan 1 (IANS) Former Australian Prime Minister John Howard has admitted that intelligence about weapons of mass destruction (WMDs) that led to the Iraq War was wrong.
+CANBERRA, Jan 1 (NNN-AAP) – Former Australian Prime Minister, John Howard, admitted that, intelligence about weapons of mass destruction (WMDs) that led to the Iraq War was wrong.

-A 2004 inquiry found that Australian intelligence agencies failed to accurately judge the extent and nature of Iraq's WMD programs.
+A 2004 inquiry found that Australian intelligence agencies, failed to accurately judge the extent and nature of Iraq's WMD programmes.

-Howard, the second-longest serving prime minister in Australian history, said on Wednesday that the decision to join the war was based on the United States and United Kingdom's intelligence.
+Howard, the second-longest serving prime minister in Australian history, said today that, the decision to join the war was based on U.S. and UK intelligence.

-Without a UN resolution authorising the use of force, former US President George Bush launched the invasion of Iraq in March 2003, alleging the mission was "to disarm Iraq of weapons of mass destruction, to end Saddam Hussein's support for terrorism and to free the Iraqi people," which, however, turned out either to be false or unfulfilled.
+Without a UN resolution authorising the use of force, former U.S. President, George Bush, launched the invasion of Iraq in Mar, 2003, alleging the mission was“to disarm Iraq of weapons of mass destruction, to end Saddam Hussein's support for terrorism and to free the Iraqi people,” which, however, turned out either to be false or unfulfilled.– NNN-AAP

 Legal Disclaimer: